Church of Our Lady of Laeken: Inception and construction

 The church is monumental, and although consecrated in 1872, apart from maintenance and consolidation works, its completion was resumed only after a lengthy interruption.
-It was King Leopold II who, concerned about the embellishment of the place, in 1896, relaunched the project still compromised by the lack of funds.
+In 1896, concerned about the embellishment of the place, King Leopold II relaunched the project, which was still compromised by the lack of funds.
 In 1902, as the building continued to deteriorate, a Munich architect, Baron Heinrich von Schmidt, was commissioned to carry out a general examination of its condition.
-In 1907, the Government approved his plan to complete the main façade, the monumental porches and the central tower.
+In 1907, the government approved his plan to complete the main façade, the monumental porches and the central tower.
 This work was carried out from 1909 to 1911.

 Renovation

 In 2003, a restoration project began on the front façade and the three towers (2003–2006), the roofs (2007–2009) and the side façades (2010–2012).
 During this restoration, the architectural office MA² - Metzger et Associés Architecture, specialising in historic buildings, advised against any carving, at the risk of causing irreversible damage to the ageing stones.
 All that was done was to treat the exterior of the church against acid rain.